moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/design_dp/index.md

 ### **Step 7: Output and delivery**

-Identify how end users will consume the data product and the methods used for data delivery, such as APIs or connecting with BI tools
+Identify how end users will consume the data product and the methods used for data delivery, such as APIs or connecting with BI tools.

 ### **a.
 Define the API interfaces needed to deliver data insights to users**